Some Books About Illinois Farming

 In Fordson, Farmall, and Poppin' Johnny: A History of the Farm Tractor and Its Impact on America (University of Illinois Press, 1987), Robert C. Williams explains one major development that saw the transformation of farming into agri-industry; I reviewed the book here.

+Corn remade the Illinois countryside in every way.
 Helen M. Cavanagh contributed Seed, Soil and Science: The Story of Eugene D. Funk (Lakeside Press, 1959), an account of the life and work of the key figure in the Funk Brothers Seed Company.
-A better book is The Business of Breeding: Hybrid Corn in Illinois, 1890–1940 (Cornell University Press,1990).
+A better book is The Business of Breeding: Hybrid Corn in Illinois, 1890–1940 (Cornell University Press, 1990).
 The book contains much about work in the field at the University of Illinois and by leading seed companies such as Funk Brothers Seed.
 One specialist in that field praised it, saying “it will endure as a standard work.”

 A newer book is Midwest Maize by Cynthia Clampitt (University of Illinois Press, 2015).
 I described the book here as not a history but a compendium of facts and anecdotes, snippets of history and even some recipes.
 While informative and entertaining, it omits too much.